 - The audiovisual head POPEYE

-- Three NAO robots using NAOLab and equipped with stereoscopic camera heads and with a spherical microphone array
+- NAO robots compatible with ROS and equipped with stereoscopic camera heads, and with microphone arrays,

 - The MIXCAM (multiple mixed cameras) laboratory